niravcodes/niravcodes.github.io/_posts/2018-04-20-so-yeah-precedence-sucks.md

 So in the end, after several sad days of contemplating the melancholy Chopin and furiously banging my head on the  wall with tears in my eyes, I looked back at the code.
 I made 2 changes, both of them I thought to be redundant.
 BUT IT WORKED.

+{% highlight c linenos %}
 #define F_CPU 1200000
 #include <avr/io.h>

 int main(){
 DDRB = 0x10;    // 00010000 : Set the pin PB4 as an output pin
 PORTB = 0x18;   // 00011000 : Set the pin PB4 to High (LED is connected here)
   				// and turn on internal pullup resistor on pin PB3
                 // this means that when switch is not pressed, the corresponding PIN bit is high

 while (1==1){
    	if ( (PINB & 0x08) == 0)   // if switch is ON (PB3 is reading LOW)
     	PORTB = 0x08; // turn off the led
     else
        	PORTB = 0x18; // turn on the led
     }
 }
+{% endhighlight %}

-With tears of happiness welling up in my eyes, I thought, "Ohh, so maybe 1 does not evaluate to a true with avr-gcc!
-The while loop wasn't working."
+With tears of happiness welling up in my eyes, I thought, "The while loop wasn't working?"
 See, intuition can hurt sometimes.

 Yes most of this story is exaggerated but it was quite frustrating.
 And I was stupid.
 But well, that is what it is and I have most definitely learnt my lesson.